 - The owner shall secure the item in the location indicated on the form for pick-up.

-The Fixed Asset Specialist will conduct a periodic revolving inventory of all fixed asset and inventory items.
-This inventory will take place during Upon the completion of each inventory, the campus/department will be provided with a Missing Asset Report, and given the opportunity to find or explain any missing assets.
-Once the Missing Asset Report is returned to the Fixed Asset Specialist, a final report will be provided to the campus, the Director of Purchasing, and the CFO.
+The Fixed Asset Specialist will conduct a periodic revolving inventory of all fixed asset.
+Upon the completion of each inventory, the campus/department will be provided with a missing asset report, and given the opportunity to find or explain any missing assets.
+Once the report is returned to the Fixed Asset Specialist, a final report will be provided to the campus, the Director of Purchasing, Distribution Manager and the CFO.

 Additional Annual Inventory of Fixed Assets